Joyonclear/Arduino/README.md

 # Arduino
 BLDC motor control by servo library of Arduino.

-it's my first upload on Github.
+It's my first upload on Github.
 Thank you!